 Eating, Exercise And Cancer

-In 2019, more than 1.7 million people in the U.S. will be diagnosed with cancer, but did you know that half of all cancers are preventable?
+In 2020, more than 1.8 million people in the U.S. are expected to be diagnosed with cancer, but did you know that half of all cancers are preventable?
 Lifestyle changes now can help decrease the risk of cancer and improve your overall health.

 The Power Of Prevention